4 Ways to Remove Blood Stains From a Foam Mattress

 Time: >1 hour

-This is a method recommended for stubborn stains.
+This is a method recommended for removing stubborn bloodstains.
 Warning: do not use hydrogen peroxide directly on your mattress without first creating a solution.

 - After you strip down the bed, it is time to mix a few ingredients.